 8. Are You Looking To Buy Today?

-Finally, the 8th and dumbest question of all time.
-And that is: Are you looking to buy today?
+Finally, the 8th and dumbest question of all time is: Are you looking to buy today?

 “No!
 I’m not looking to buy today!
 Get off my back!”

 There is no reason to ask this question.
 It pressures your prospect into feeling as though they must buy something TODAY.
 A customer that feels rushed is not going to enjoy their shopping experience.
 And the less they are enjoying their time in your presence, the less likely they are going to buy.

 People hate to be sold to, but they love to buy.
 If you are trying to force the customer into making a decision they aren’t yet ready for, there is no way you will succeed.
 People don’t like to feel as though you are the reason they are buying.
 If they feel as though you sold them on something, that you somehow influenced their decision to buy, they will feel uncomfortable.
 This is called buyers remorse.

 Don’t Act Like The Salesperson That Prospect’s Have Nightmares About